3/4/2025

 Todd Frommer

-Thank you, operator.
-Before we begin today, I would like to remind everyone that this conference call can be certain forward looking statements, all statements that address our operating performance events or developments that we expect or anticipate occurring in the future are forward looking statements.
-These forward looking statements are based on management beliefs and assumptions and not on information currently available to our management team.
-Our management team believes that these forward looking statements are reasonable as it went made.
-However, you should not place undue reliance on any such forward looking statements because such statements speak only as of the date when made.
-Do not undertake any obligation to update or revise any forward looking statements, whether as a result of new information or future events otherwise, except as required by that.
-In addition, forward looking statements are subject to certain risks and uncertainties that could cause actual results, events and developments to differ materially from our historical experience and our present expectations or projections.
-These risks and uncertainties include, but are not limited to those describing item 1A risk factors and elsewhere in our annual report on form 10 K to be filed with the Securities and Exchange Commission.
-And those described from private time in the other courts, which we file with the Securities and Exchange Commission.
+Thank you, Operator.
+Before we begin today, I would like to remind everyone that this conference call contains certain forward-looking statements.
+All statements that address our operating performance, events, or developments that we expect or anticipate occurring in the future are forward-looking statements.
+These forward-looking statements are based on management's beliefs and assumptions and not on information currently available to our management team.
+Our management team believes that these forward-looking statements are reasonable as and when made.
+However, you should not place undue reliance on any such forward-looking statements because such statements speak only as of the date when made.
+Do not undertake any obligation to publicly update or revise any forward-looking statements, whether as a result of new information or future events otherwise, except as required by law.
+In addition, forward-looking statements are subject to certain risks and uncertainties that could cause actual results, events, and developments to differ materially from our historical experience and our present expectations or projections.
+These risks and uncertainties include, but are not limited to, those describing Item 1A, risk factors, and elsewhere in our annual report on Form 10-K to be filed with the Securities and Exchange Commission, and those described from time to time in the other courts which we file with the Securities and Exchange Commission.
 It is now my pleasure to turn the call over to Mr. Gerald Shelton, Chief Executive Officer of Cryoport.
 Jerry, the floor is yours.

 speaker